+2 02 337 789 71

 Overnight: Cairo hotel.

-Later this evening, we will visit the Temple of Karnak complex where many temples are located, going back to the era of Pharaoh Ramses II from the 13th century BC.
-Then it’s on to the Luxor Temple, one of the most beautiful in Egypt and we will let you discover why for yourself. enjoy the wander around and your storytelling guide who will surprise you with interesting facts about this place.
-From here its back on board, Sleep like a baby rocking on the soft waves of the Nile.
+Later this evening, we visit the Temple of Karnak complex where many temples are located – going back to the era of Pharaoh Ramses II from the 13th century BC – and then it’s on to the Luxor Temple.
+Later, we head back on board the cruise.

 Overnight on board Nile Cruise.